Mixed Curling Set to Explode In Popularity

-The popularity of mixed curling is about to explode as Canada sends it’s very first hopefuls to Pyeongchang next month.
-This will be the first time that Mixed Doubles is an official sport at the Winter Games.
+The popularity of mixed curling is about to explode as Canada sends it’s very first hopefuls to Pyeongchang, South Korea next month.
+This will be the first time that Mixed Doubles Curling is an official sport at the Winter Games.

 While this sport is in its infancy in Canada, it’s been gaining popularity for a number of years overseas.
 In countries where finding a solid foursome can be a challenge, doubles offer an opportunity to buddy up and hit the ice.
 And the game itself offers a lot of excitement.